jboss-developer/jboss-developer-shared-resources/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md

 Configure the IDE to Use the Updated Maven
 --------------------------

-If you plan to use JBoss Developer Studio 7.1.1, follow this procedure to replace the embedded 3.0.4 version of Maven with this newer version.
+If you plan to use JBoss Developer Studio 7.1.1, follow this procedure to replace the embedded 3.0.4 version of Maven with the 3.2.3 or later version installed in the previous section.

 Maven is distributed with JBoss Developer Studio, so it is not necessary to install it separately.
-However, you must configure Maven for use by the Java EE Web Project wizard for deployments to JBoss Enterprise Application Server 6.x.
+However, you must configure Maven for use by the Java EE Web Project wizard for deployments to Red Hat JBoss Enterprise Application Platform 7.

 1. From the menu, choose `Window` --> `Preferences`.
 2. Expand `Maven` and click on `Installations`.